zacanger/niddesa/text/generated-translations/mahaniddesa/12-sinhala-google.md

 [Msdiv 119] (# msdiv119) # msdiv119 .ref .msdiv} (12 - 7)

 [APZ 119.1] (# apz119.1) # apz119.1 .ref .apz} "The real one is second to none"
-Says that the truth is one, that is Nirvana, which prevents suffering.
-All of that Editions quenched all defilement cravings quenched non-attachment The path is called Nirvana again or the only truth.
+Says that the truth is one, that is Nibbana, which prevents suffering.
+All of that Editions quenched all defilement cravings quenched non-attachment The path is called Nibbana again or the only truth.
 Neurological The Truth and the Prevention of Suffering Gamini Pratipada is the Noble Eightfold Path.
 How, (ii) Samyak Vision, Samyak Concept, Samyak Word, Samya Industry is a way of life, a way of exercise, a way of memory, a way of life